-If you have $10,000 to invest in interest-producing assets, understanding how much each asset earns per year in interest is key.
-Let’s break down how much interest $10,000 can earn in a year, depending on what type of investment you’re considering.
-A financial advisor could help you identify the best interest income opportunities for your financial plan.
+If you have $50,000 to invest in interest-producing assets, understanding how much each asset earns per year in interest is key.
+Let’s break down how much interest $50,000 can earn in a year, depending on what type of investment you’re considering.
+A financial advisor may be able to help you identify potential interest income opportunities for your financial plan.

 Liquidity and Risk Tolerance Considerations